Broken collarbone

 - Details about symptoms, what caused the injury and when it happened.

-- Information about past medical problems.
+- Information about past medical issues.

 - All medicines, vitamins and dietary supplements you take, including doses.

-- Questions to ask the health care provider.
+- Questions to ask the healthcare team.

 What to expect from your doctor

-Your provider might ask:
+Your care team might ask:

 - Have you broken a bone before?